-Step Action WARNING Following this procedure prevents hot material from getting on operators and causing severe burns.
+Step Action WARNING The second Following this procedure prevents hot material from getting on operators and causing severe burns.
 Never throw blocks of material directly into tank.
 Hot material splash hazard will result.
-1 To load material into the sealant tank first open the lid.
-2 Place the solid material on the lid then close the lid.
+1 To load material into the sealant tank, first open the lid.
+For approximate material volume see Table 5-7 Material Tank Depth Chart 2 Place the solid material on the lid then close the lid.
 3 Continue adding solid material at intervals to allow the mixer to rotate without jamming.
 Note: If blocks of solid material are added too quickly, jamming results and slows down the melting process.
-Note: When sealant placement volume is low, or the crew has stopped working for lunch hot oil and material temperatures can equalize.
+Note: When sealant placement volume is low, or the crew has stopped working for lunch, hot oil and material temperatures can equalize.
 To lower material temperature add a few blocks of cold sealant.
 This may not be an option if the tank is full.